Mike Davis Player Prop Bets for NFL Week 18 | Atlanta vs. New Orleans 1/9/2022

 Matchup vs. New Orleans

-- Against the Saints, Davis' 5.4 rushing yards per game over his seven career matchups are 25.1 fewer than his over/under in Sunday's game.

-- Davis, in seven matchups against the Saints, has not run for a TD.
+- In seven games against the Saints Davis has not run for a touchdown.

 - Note: Davis' stats vs. Saints date back to 2016.

-- In terms of defending against the run, the Saints are fourth in the NFL, allowing 95.4 yards per game.
+- The Saints allow 95.4 yards per game on the ground, the NFL's fourth-ranked rush defense.

-- The Saints have allowed 11 rushing touchdowns, fifth in the league.
+- The Saints have conceded 11 rushing touchdowns, fifth in the league.

 Recent Performances

+- Against the Bills last week, Davis rushed eight times for 42 yards (5.2 yards per carry) and scored one touchdown.

-- Over his last three games, Davis has 91 rushing yards on 21 carries (30.3 yards per game), with one touchdown.
+- During his last three games, Davis has 91 yards on 21 carries (30.3 ypg), with one touchdown.

 Davis' Atlanta Teammates